-According to the Center for Medicare and Medicaid Services (CMS), as of 2017, roughly a third of all Medicare beneficiaries are enrolled in a Medicare Advantage plan, a 60% increase over enrollment in 2010.
-Although the debate over the pros and cons of Original Medicare vs. Medicare Advantage is far from settled, it is clear that many more beneficiaries are choosing Medicare Advantage plans than ever before.
+According to the Center for Medicare and Medicaid Services (CMS), as of 2017, roughly a third of all Medicare beneficiaries (36.7%) are projected to be enrolled in Medicare Advantage plans.

 What is the difference between Original Medicare and Medicare Advantage?

 Medicare Advantage, also known as Medicare Part C, was first offered about 30 years ago as part of the Tax Equity and Fiscal Responsibility Act (TEFRA).
 The program had two objectives:

 Federal law requires that all Medicare Advantage plans offer the same coverage, at a minimum, as Original Medicare (except for hospice care, which is still covered by Part A), and these plans are available through private insurance companies approved by Medicare.
 Because they are privately managed, they can negotiate directly with doctors, hospitals, and health networks to better control health-care costs.